University of the Rockies Catalog - Student Support, Health, and Safety

 Posting advertising events occurring in the University facilities may not be approved unless the event has been previously scheduled and confirmed.
 Advertising for an event may not include information or pictures indicating that alcohol will be served.

 Posted materials should be professional in appearance.
 Posters and flyers must include the following information:

 Student postings written in a foreign language must have a translation on file with the Students Affairs department.
-The displayed foreign language posting must include a date stamp showing when approval was granted by either the Director of Student Affairs or Student Affairs designee.
+The displayed foreign language posting must include a date stamp showing when approval was granted by either the Director of Student Affairs and Strategy or designee.